DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/workflow.md

 After defining the contract, you should then write the InputHandler to process the Inputs as they are received.
-The InputHandler is the class that will be talking to your Repository layer, so any necessary Repositories should be provided through the InputHandler's contructor
+The InputHandler is the class that will be talking to your Repository layer, so any necessary Repositories should be provided through the InputHandler's constructor.

 If you're using Ballast in a multiplatform project, the InputHandler should be in the `commonMain` sourceSet.